lgarzio/ruglider_processing/README.md

     c. sensor_defs-sci_profile.json

-2. Generate the following [files](https://github.com/lgarzio/ruglider_processing/tree/master/example_config_files) based on the instruments that are installed on the glider
+2. Generate the following [files](https://github.com/lgarzio/ruglider_processing/tree/master/example_config_files) based on the instruments that are installed on the glider and put them in ../config/proc/

     a. instruments.json (using build_deployment_instrument_configurations.py not included in this package)